DemocracyDevelopers/colorado-rla/docs/25_developer.md

 In order to use the Postgres database in development, one must:

-1. Install PostgreSQL (`brew install postgres` on MacOS, `apt-get install postgresql` on many Linux distributions, or whatever is appropriate) and start it running.
+1. Install PostgreSQL
-2. Create a database called "`corla`", and grant all privileges on it to a user called "`corla`" with password "`corla`".
+2. Create a database called "`corla`", and grant all privileges on it to a user called "`corlaadmin`" with password "`corlasecret`".
 3. Initialize the "`corla`" database with test administrator data.

    For example, to accomplish the above on MacOS using Homebrew, one issues the following commands:
 ```